-Project leader David Ottaway said the innovative technology could be used to identify “molecular fingerprints” by searching for traces of airborne gases.
+Project leader David Ottaway says we can use the innovative technology to identify “molecular fingerprints” by searching for traces of airborne gases.

 “The new laser is operating at a wavelength where many hydrocarbon gases, including the greenhouse gases, absorb light,” he said.